BREAKING · APR 18, 2026 President Trump signs EO on innovative therapies for veterans — one move left. See the pivot →

 High Success Rate

-Studies show ~70% of patients experience meaningful PTSD symptom reduction.
+Studies show up to 85% of patients experience enduring PTSD symptom reduction.

 💰